8 Animated Short Films to Work on Children's Emotions

 With a distinct tinge of humor and mischief, the short film Snack Attack invites us to reflect on prejudice and the importance of not being carried away by appearances.

 In this case, the story takes place at a train station.
 An old woman, after several attempts, manages to get a package of cookies from a vending machine.
 Her moment to enjoy the cookies while waiting for the train to arrive is interrupted when a carefree and casual young man decides to sit next to her.

 Tells the story of Sniker, a mouse with large ears who’s eagerly waiting to be adopted by a child who can give him love.
 The problem is that the children who come into the pet store reject and ridicule him due to his physical peculiarity.

 Sniker does everything he can to be seen and insists on finding someone who will accept him as he is.
 Mouse for sale is a valuable resource for working on respect, empathy, and tolerance.
 We can also emphasize the personal and collective enrichment that comes from accepting and valuing diversity.

-Sylvain Vincendeau based this interesting animated short on Alain Gagnol’s story.
+Sylvain Vincendeau based this interesting animated short on Alain Gagnol’s story in 1995.
 In Words in the Air, a young man wants to make a sad neighbor who’s watching from her window feel better and comes up with a great idea: Sending her some words of encouragement in a little paper airplane.